LEGO/assume-aws-sso-role/README.md

 ## Use as external process in AWS config profiles

 Add a profile using the `credential_process` setting and use the options for supplying account number, role, and region.
+Assuming `assume-aws-sso-role` is in your `$PATH`, you can use the binary without a path.
+Homebrew automatically installs the binary into your `$PATH`.

-Assuming `assume-aws-sso-role` is in your `$PATH`, you can use the binary without a path, otherwise you will need to replace `assume-aws-sso-role` with `/absolute/path/to/assume-aws-sso-role`, so that it knows where to find it.
+Otherwise you will need to replace `assume-aws-sso-role` with `/absolute/path/to/assume-aws-sso-role`, so that it knows where to find it.

 ```ini
 [profile example]